Hosted Connectivity and Call Provision Terms and Conditions

 7.6 The rights to terminate this Agreement given by this Clause 7 shall be without prejudice to any other right or remedy of either Party in respect of the breach concerned (if any) or any other breach.
 Following termination of the Service, telephone service may be disconnected unless the Customer makes alternative arrangements with the Supplier or another communications service provider.

-7.7 Upon termination, if this is within the initial signed agreement period – (ie. Early termination) then the customer shall be responsible for the return all the equipment that was supplied under the agreement.
+7.7 Upon termination, if this is within the initial signed agreement period – (ie. Early termination) then the customer shall be responsible for the return all the equipment that was supplied under the agreement within 30 days or shall be charged for said equipment at full RRP.
 This equipment shall be returned in good working order, failure to do so mean a charge for the damaged stock will be levied accordingly.
 If the equipment is not returned within 30 days of termination, a charge will be levied for all equipment supplied.
 We reserve the right to levy a charge for re-stocking each item, up to 20% of equipment value.

 8. Limitations and Exclusions of Liability